cern-eos/eos/doc/clicommands/fileinfo.rst

-    --size  :  selects to add the size information to the output --checksum :  selects to add the checksum information to the output --fullpath :  selects to add the full path information to each replica -m     :  print single line in monitoring format --env  :  print in OucEnv format
+    --size  :  selects to add the size information to the output --checksum :  selects to add the checksum information to the output --fullpath :  selects to add the full path information to each replica --proxy    :  selects to add the proxy information if any -m     :  print single line in monitoring format --env  :  print in OucEnv format
     -s     :  silent - used to run as internal command